Understanding Container-to-Container Networking

 If traffic and its direction is not explicitly allowed, it is denied.
 For example, App B cannot send traffic to App C.

-Both application security groups (ASGs) and CF Networking policies affect traffic from app instances.
-The following table highlights differences between ASGs and CF Networking policies.
+Both application security groups (ASGs) and Container-to-Container Networking policies affect traffic from app instances.
+The following table highlights differences between ASGs and Container-to-Container Networking policies.

 |Policy granularity||From a space to an IP address range||From a source app to a destination app|